ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 **Connect Umbrel with Zeus**

 Umbrel supports CLN and LND implementations.
 Also after Umbrel v 0.5.2 you can run it on clearnet too, not only Tor.
+Umbrel node also include BTCPay and LNbits, so you could use those connections too.
+See bellow the specific section with instructions for those.

 **A - Connect Umbrel with LND/CLN interface, using Tor or clearnet (domain/IP) network:**